AlbertLapTu/Auto-Applier/README.md

 # Project Description

-This is a node application that utilizes Google sheets, Puppeteer and Clearbit.
-This application will customize your cover letter, apply to your job application link, and then update your spreadsheet to keep track of which jobs you applied for.
+This is a node application that utilizes Google sheets, Puppeteer and Clearbit in order to fully automate applying and tracking jobs applied through AngelList. .
+This application will customize your cover letter, apply to your job application link, and update your spreadsheet to keep track of which jobs you applied for.
 Should you want to follow-up with the recruiter to check on status, you can do that as well.

 ## Motivation